RiccardoBianc/QueryAGT/README.md

-The result file will be saved in the same folder of the input file.
+The result file will be saved in the same directory of the input file.

 ## Building from sources
 ### Prerequisites for installation